-The concession of this credit will be subject to the taxpayer's request and the approval by the Secretary of the Treasury of an administrative determination under Act 27-2011 and its regulations.

-You must include with the return copy of the certification issued by the Puerto Rico Film Commission, which is adscribed to the Department of Economic Development of Puerto Rico.
+The concession of this credit will be subject to the taxpayer's request and the approval by the Secretary of an administrative determination under Act 27-2011 and its regulations.
+You must include with the return copy of the certification issued by the Puerto Rico Film Corporation, which is ascribed to the Department of Economic Development of Puerto Rico.